 for all $t\ge 0$.
 Moreover, there exists a non-decreasing continuous function $\beta_0 : \R_+ \rightarrow \R_+$, such that the solution $u$ \eqref{11} satisfies

 and

 with $\beta_0= C_T\left(1 + \left ( \Vert \lambda\Vert_\infty \tau^{1/2} + \Vert \lambda\Vert_\infty^{1/2} \right )\right)$ and $C_T$ given by \eqref{36}. \end{Theorem}

-\begin{proof}To prove the global well-posedness we need to prove that the norms of the solutions of \eqref{11} remain bounded in the existence time interval.
-To do that, let us consider the functional ${\mathcal E}(\cdot)$, previously defined by \eqref{25}.
-Taking the time derivative in time of this function, we have that
+\begin{proof}To prove the global well-posedness, we need to prove that the norms of the solutions of \eqref{11} remain bounded in the existence time interval.
+To do that, let us consider the functional Taking the time derivative of this function, we have that